SI364-Winter2018/Sample-Readme-Repo/README.md

 ### **Documentation README Requirements**

-- **[x] Create a `README.md` file for your app that includes the full list of requirements from this page.
+**- [x] Create a `README.md` file for your app that includes the full list of requirements from this page.
 The ones you have completed should be bolded or checked off.

-- **[x] The `README.md` file should use markdown formatting and be clear / easy to read.
+- [x] The `README.md` file should use markdown formatting and be clear / easy to read.

 - [x] The `README.md` file should include a 1-paragraph (brief OK) description of what your application does